MovingBlocks/legacy-website/_posts/2021-03-20-terasaturday-12.md

 </video>

 > Working on a new block texture for the `Laputa Adamant` block in Flying Islands was pretty fun.
-> I used the opportunity to try out [aseprite] for the pixel art, and am pretty satsified how intuitive the UX is.
+> I used the opportunity to try out [aseprite] for the pixel art, and am pretty satsified with how intuitive the UX is.
 > I tried to catch the magical essence of the block - it is floating for some non-obvious reason, there has to be magic involved!✨ - by giving it a cracked look, with a purple light shining from the core.
 >
-> After _@4Denthusiast_ pointed out that we suppurt **animated block tiles** the frame-by-frame animation of aseprite came in pretty handy, and now we have a pulsating, magical block 🙃
+> After _@4Denthusiast_ pointed out that we support **animated block tiles** the frame-by-frame animation of aseprite came in pretty handy, and now we have a pulsating, magical block 🙃
 <p align="center">
   <img src="{{ site.baseurl }}/img/terasaturday/12/laputa_adamant.png" alt="What animal should Terasology become?"/>
 </p>